djfusco/Vagrant-AWS/README.md

 $ bash elmsinstall.sh
 ```

+NOTE: IT IS EXTREMELY IMPORTANT THAT YOU COPY THE RANDOM PASSWORD GENERATED FOR YOU DURING THIS SCRIPT INSTALL.
+IT WILL BE AT THE END IN GREEEN, ALONG WITH THE DNS INFORMATION NEEDED LATER.

 This will start an AWS instance in the region you've chosen within
 your account.
 It will then SSH into your instance and install ELMSLN.